 To support CHC efforts to re-engage, CHC Outreach worked with several THC staff members to review the initial package of CHC recommendations published in 2016.
 The goal was to outline specific work items—rather than general efforts—so that CHC chairs had defined tasks to delegate to fellow appointees.

 The 2020 interim recommendations are highlighted below and address work that can be performed while adhering to social distancing guidelines.
 These recommendations help establish clear communication between CHCs, the THC, and the public.

 If able, access virtual meeting tools and use them to maintain communication with partners.
 Remember that THC staff can consult with you within virtual environments, by phone, and through email.

-At right, THC Historian, Sarah McCleskey, participates virtually from her office in Austin to facilitate Q&A sessions with an audience at Galveston's Ashton Villa during a regional preservation symposium in 2017.
+At right, former THC Historian, Sarah McCleskey, participates virtually from her office in Austin to facilitate Q&A sessions with an audience at Galveston's Ashton Villa during a regional preservation symposium in 2017.

 Recommendations That Consider Social Distancing

 Here is a list of webpages that feature 2020 THC recommendations for work that can be performed within social distancing parameters.
 CHC Outreach staff promoted these interim recommendations over the CHC listserv in September 2020, providing additional information in the webpages noted below.